 - Heartburning is so uncomfortable since it feels like food sticks in the middle of the patients’ chest or throat.

-- The worst thing is that heartburn can lead to other illness such as a cough and sore throat.
+- The worst thing is that heartburn can lead to other illnesses such as a cough and sore throat.

 Does Tums really work?